HassanThakra/Intern-Performance-Predictor/Readme.md

 Intern Performance Predictor
-Project Overview
+What it is

-This project predicts intern performance (excel or struggle) based on task completion time, feedback ratings, and attendance.
+A machine learning project that predicts whether an intern is likely to excel or struggle based on task completion time, feedback ratings, and attendance.
-It uses a Random Forest Classifier to determine which interns are likely to excel or struggle.

-Dataset

-intern_data.csv contains:

-Column	Description
-intern_id	Unique ID for each intern task_time	Average time to complete tasks (minutes) feedback	Feedback rating (1–5) attendance	Attendance fraction (0.0–1.0) outcome	Label: 1 = Excel, 0 = Struggle
-Approach

-Load and inspect the dataset using Pandas.

-Split data into features (task_time, feedback, attendance) and target (outcome).
+How it works

-Train a Random Forest Classifier on the training set.
+Uses a Random Forest Classifier in Python.

-Evaluate the model using accuracy, classification report, and confusion matrix.

-Visualize feature importance to see which factors influence performance.

-Predict performance for new interns.
+Trains on past intern data (intern_data.csv) with features:

+task_time – time to complete tasks

+feedback – feedback rating (1–5)

+attendance – attendance percentage (0–1)

+Predicts outcome: 1 = Excel, 0 = Struggle.

-How to Run
+How to use

-Clone or download this repository.

-Make sure intern_data.csv is in the same folder as the notebook.

 Open Intern_Performance_Model.ipynb in Jupyter Notebook.

+Make sure intern_data.csv is in the same folder.

-Run all cells to train the model and make predictions.
+Run all cells to train the model and evaluate it.

-Optional: Modify the new_data dataframe to predict performance for other interns.
+Add your own intern data in the new_data dataframe to get predictions.

-Results

-Model predicts which interns are likely to excel or struggle.

-Accuracy on test data: ~0.8 (may vary depending on dataset).

-Feature importance and confusion matrix visualizations help understand model behavior.

-Tools & Libraries
+Tools

-Python

-Pandas

-scikit-learn

-Matplotlib & Seaborn
+Python, Pandas, scikit-learn, Matplotlib, Seaborn